 This page lists the databases created by the Bioethics Research Library.
-View tutorials and basic search tips for the BRL Databases.
+For other bioethics-related databases please click here.

 All bioethics database entries receive one or more of the following classification numbers as a tag to indicate the content.
 Find the classification number(s) for a topic in this list of over 1,600 bioethical issues.

 Citations to literature on bioethics and professional ethics covering 1974-2009.
 EthxWeb contains more than 300,000 records for books, book chapters, journal articles, audiovisual materials, laws, court decisions, news articles, and reports written in over 15 languages dating primarily from 1970 to the present.
 Searches can be limited to full-text materials by selecting the “Full-text available online” limit, located below the search box on each screen.

 Citations to literature on Islamic medical and scientific ethics covering attitudes and practices on ethical issues within the Muslim world.

 A collection of DNA-based patent applications and patents issued by the U.S. Patent and Trademark Office.

 Contains citations for resources that cover ethical issues related to human genetics including research, biobanks, etc.

 Information on the resources and programs of organizations focusing primarily on ethics in medicine and scientific research.
 The International Bioethics Organizations Database contains over 1,500 records for bioethics organizations around the world which include information on an organization’s mission, staff, educational programs, and publications.
 Searches can be limited to those organizations with web sites.